Managing Attendance Policy

 - Following the Attendance Improvement Process whenever a review point has been met, subject to HR advice in cases where an underlying medical condition is identified

-- Monitoring attendance to ensure improvement and considering appropriate escalation within the Attendance Improvement Process where an attendance problem continues
+- Monitoring attendance to provide support, aid an explore improvement and give consideration to appropriate escalation within the Attendance Improvement Process where an attendance problem continues

 11.3 For more detailed guidance on managing short-term absence please see Guidance – Managing Short-Term or Frequent Absence.